 - To encourage the growth of respectful and responsible relationships by those who are dating.

 - To contextualize intimate sexual relations within the marriage covenant, providing accurate information and honest reflection as many students prepare for marriage.

 - To explore the biblical vision of marriage as a holy partnership.

 - To promote understanding of human commonality and difference as male and female.

-- To promote Christian respect for all people as image-bearers of God regardless of sexual orientation.
+- To promote Christian respect for all people as image-bearers of God regardless of sexual orientation or gender identity.